Babar Azam: Test performances and leadership roles

 In September 2019, before the home series against Sri Lanka, he was named as the vice-captain of Pakistan cricket team in both ODIs and T20Is, on the back of his consistent performances in these formats.
 After the first ODI was washed out, Pakistan managed to win both of the remaining matches to clinch the series 2–0.
 He scored his 11th ton in the second ODI and became the fastest Pakistani player to reach 1,000 ODI runs in terms of innings in a calendar year beating the previous record of Javed Miandad.
 In October 2019, he was named captain of the Pakistan cricket team in T20Is, ahead of the Australia series.

-"I thought Babar was extremely impressive.
+"I thought Azam was extremely impressive.
 Looks to have a lot of class and could well become one of the best batsmen in the world."

 — — Ricky Ponting on Babar Azam's performances on Australian Tour.

 In the first Test of the series, he scored his second Test century, against a strong bowling line up.
 He missed out on his second consecutive century when he was dismissed on 97 in the second Test match.
 He scored 210 runs with an average of 52.50.

 In December 2019, Sri Lanka returned to Pakistan for a two-match Test series.
 This marked the return of Test cricket in Pakistan after a decade's absence, with Rawalpindi Cricket Stadium hosting the first Test match.
-Babar, batting in his first ever Test inning on home soil, scored an unbeaten quick-fire century on day 5 of the rain-affected match, resulting in a draw.
+Azam, batting in his first ever Test inning on home soil, scored an unbeaten quick-fire century on day 5 of the rain-affected match, resulting in a draw.
 In the Second Test, played at National Stadium, he scored 60 and 100 not out respectively, ending the series with 262 runs with an average of exactly 262.
 Pakistan won the match by 263 runs, winning the series 1–0.
 In January 2020, he was named in 2019's ICC World ODI XI, making the list for the second time.